Do you have a construction contract or is your contract expressly excluded by section 105(2) of the Construction Act 1996?

 In order to have a construction contract under s.104 of the Housing Grants, Construction and Regeneration Act 1996 (Construction Act 1996) you must have an agreement with a person for any of the following:

-- The carrying out of "construction operations” (which includes the repair, maintenance, extension, demolition or dismantling of building or structures ‘forming or to form part of the land’ or any works ‘forming or to form part of the land’ including roadworks, power-lines, etc.);
+- The carrying out of "construction operations” (which include the repair, maintenance, extension, demolition or dismantling of buildings or structures ‘forming or to form part of the land’ or any works ‘forming or to form part of the land’ including roadworks, power-lines, etc.);

 - Arranging for construction operations to be carried out; or

 - Providing labour for the carrying out of construction operations.

 Whether or not a contract is a construction contract within the meaning of the Construction Act 1996 is a critical question because if it is, the payment and adjudication provisions contained in the Construction Act 1996 will be implied into your contract if it does not contain such provisions already.

 What types of work are excluded from “construction operations”?

 Section 105(2)(d) lists types of work that are excluded from “construction operations”, which include: